Skip to main content

 The Importance of Individual Unemployability (IU)

 Sometimes your combined rating doesn't reflect your true inability to work.
-Individual Unemployability (IU) allows veterans to receive 100% compensation even with a combined rating below 100% if they can't maintain substantial gainful employment due to service-connected conditions.
+Individual Unemployability (IU) allows veterans to receive compensation at the 100% rate even with a combined rating below 100% if they can't maintain substantial gainful employment due to service-connected conditions.
+Two additional points veterans often miss:

 How to Maximize Your Combined Rating